Black Mamba

 Black mambas are shy (!) and prefer to escape instead of getting involved in a fight.
 But if they feel threatened they are going to attack rather aggressively.
 They lift their head, so that up to one third of their entire body stands bolt upright, they spread their cobra-like neck-flap, open their black mouth and hiss.
 If an attacker retreats slowly, the black mamba also escapes.
 If the attacker does not move away und continues to harass the snake, it will bite.

-In contrast to other snakes, black mambas do not bite just once but several times.
+Contrary to other snakes, black mambas do not bite just once but several times.
 They focus on the body or the head and attack up to 12 times.
 Their eyesight helps them to recognize enemies and prey by their sudden movements.
-Different to many other venomous snakes, black mambas have round pupils.

 The black mamba is a passionate poisoner.
 It does not only produce neurotoxins (toxine = venom), which harm the nervous system, but also cardiotoxins, which affect the heart.
 Up to 0.014 oz (400 mg) of venom are being transferred into wound per bite.
 0.0005-0.0007 oz (15-20 mg) are enough to kill an adult person.